 Specific injuries require personalized treatments.
 We do our best to give useful evidence-based advice, but for your own health, it’s important to get to the source of the issue.
 That said, performing a Rest Ice Compression Elevation (RICE) sequence has been known to help many injuries, especially when related to muscular sprains.

 Rest your forearm in a slightly elevated position where possible if you have a forearm strain.
-Don’t bear too much weight with your lower arms because this pitfall could easily increase your recovery time or worsen the injury if you try to lift something too heavy.
+Don’t bear too much weight with your lower arms (or your upper arms if you have tricep cramp as well) because this pitfall could easily increase your recovery time or worsen the injury if you try to lift something too heavy.

 However, you want to avoid keeping your arms in the same position for extended periods of time.
 This is because blood can start to pool into your forearms and wrists, which can actually worsen the forearm muscle spasms that you may be experiencing.